 - The fourth position determines the vehicle's body style.
 It will be C for pickup or J for pickup cabin.

-- The fifth digit describes the vehicle's transmission type, whereas a sixth number characterizes the model type of the car.
+- The fifth digit describes the vehicle's transmission type, whereas the sixth number characterizes the model type of the car.

 - Position seven through eight determines the vehicle's engine type, including Mitsubishi engine codes.
 And the kind of vehicle is defined at Number 9.